 -Head to the cosmopolitan city of Krakow, and take in a show at the famous Piwnica pod Baranami underground cabaret house.

--Tour the Holocaust memorial sites of Auschwitz and Birkenau, and get a renewed appreciation of the tragedy of this dark period of European history.
+-Tour the Holocaust memorial sites of Auschwitz and Birkenau, and explore profound insights into tragedy of this dark period of European history.